cosmos/cosmos-sdk/docs/migrations/rest.md

 ## Migrating to New REST Endpoints

-Cosmos SDK v0.40 marks as deprecated the legacy REST endpoints, but provides for most legacy endpoint a new REST endpoint.
-These endpoints are automatically generated from [gRPC `Query` services](../building-modules/query-services.md) using [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/), so they are usually called gGPC-gateway REST endpoints.
+Thanks to the Protocol Buffers migraion in v0.40 we are able to take advantage of a vast gRPC tools and solutions.
+For most of the legacy REST endpoints, Cosmos SDK v0.40 provides new REST endpoints generated from [gRPC `Query` services](../building-modules/query-services.md) using [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/).
+We usually call them _gGPC-gateway REST endpoints_.

 Some modules expose legacy `POST` endpoints to generate unsigned transactions for their `Msg`s.
 These `POST` endpoints have been removed.
 We recommend to use [service `Msg`s](../building-modules/msg-services.md) directly, and use Protobuf to do client-side transaction generation.
 A guide can be found [here (TODO)](https://github.com/cosmos/cosmos-sdk/issues/7657).